aewon2025/vol/README.md

-# UPLOADING CSV CREDENTIALS
+ UPLOADING CSV CREDENTIALS
 ==========================

 Note
-1. you may have upto two accounts credentials saved on the app (Private, Team), but only one active at a time.
+*.  you may have upto two accounts credentials saved on the app (Private, Team), but only one active at a time.

+-  If user is authenticating using OAuth, the csv file will need to have the google oauth client id, the google folder id, google sheet id and sheet tab name

+-  If user is authenticating using service account, csv file will need to have the drive client email, drive private key, google folder id, google sheet id, and sheet tab name

-2. Instead of entering the credentials manually on the Private/Team account u may add 1 or both cred to a csv file.
+*Instead of entering the credentials manually on the Private/Team account u may add 1 or both cred to a csv file.
 Below is the template to follow.

-3. If user is authenticating using OAuth, the csv file will need to have the google oauth client id, the google folder id, google sheet id and sheet tab name

-4. If user is authenticating using service account, csv file will need to have the drive client email, drive private key, google folder id, google sheet id, and sheet tab name
+The example below represents the content of a csv file where user is authenticating using OAuth:

 The example below represents the content of a csv file where user is authenticating using OAuth: